SigNoz/signoz.io/blog/2022-08-02-kubernetes-audit-logs.md

 In a production environment, you need to consider some best practices for Kubernetes Auditing.
 This includes:

 - Create a comprehensive auditing policy based on your logging requirements
-- Use [webhook backends](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#webhook-backend) to send audit data to remote endpoints instead of storing logs on disk
+- Use <a href = "https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#webhook-backend" rel="noopener noreferrer nofollow" target="_blank">webhook backends</a> to send audit data to remote endpoints instead of storing logs on disk
 - Control access to audit data so that it can’t be tampered with
 - Configure alerts and visualization based on the audit logs so that you get informed about important events, like deletion of secrets etcetera

 ## Final Thoughts

 Auditing is a very important part of Kubernetes cluster security which gives you visibility about the events happening in your cluster and helps run a properly configured and secure cluster.
 In this article, you've learned about what Kubernetes Auditing is, why it is important, and how to configure it.

 Security is a never-ending process, and there is always scope for further optimization and improvement.
 The information presented in this article sets you out on a journey towards securing your Kubernetes Cluster for you to explore it further.

 If you want to stay ahead of issues in your Kubernetes cluster, you need to monitor it.
 SigNoz, an open source APM can monitor metrics, traces, and logs of your Kubernetes cluster.
 It is built to support OpenTelemetry natively, the open source standard for instrumenting cloud-native applications.

 You can check out SigNoz GitHub repo here: